starchevskayamaria17/uncoVir/README.md

 # Pipeline for viruses detection in NGS data

-The pipeline is designed to classify the viral sequences of raw paired-end reads of NGS data obtained on the Illumina platform.
-The main pipeline strategy is the assembly of free-contamination and free from the host genome reads into contigs with their subsequent classification by BLAST tools.
-Additionally, for classification, the pipeline uses nucleotide alignment of reads against databases of viral genomes and analysis of the k-mer spectrum.
-The pipeline is written in Snakemake.
+The pipeline was designed to classify the viral sequences from raw NGS paired-end reads obtained on the Illumina platform.
+The main pipeline strategy is the assembly of contamination-free reads into contigs with their subsequent classification by BLAST tools.
+Additionally the pipeline makes the k-mer analysis with Kraken2 and aligns the reads against the database of viral genomes.
+The pipeline was created with Snakemake.

 ## 1. Dependence